Whatsapp Scams to Be Aware Of

 Stolen personal information can lead to identity theft.
 In 2021, statistics show that over 42 million Americans fell victim to identity theft.

-Another way of the Whatsapp crypto scam is when you're randomly added to a group chat where an investment scammer tries to show everyone how great their scam investment is.
+Another scheme in the WhatsApp crypto scam involves getting randomly added to a group chat where an investment scammer tries to show everyone how great their scam investment is.

-Scammers deploy many fake Whatsapp users in the group acting as if they're interested.
+Scammers deploy many WhatsApp users in the group acting as if they’re interested.
+The catch is that they, too, are all part of the game.

-Made-up names and chats, scammers invest their time in Whatsapp crypto romance scams to get your money.
+With made-up names and chats, scammers invest their time in WhatsApp crypto romance scams to get money.

 2. Military Romance Scam